galaxyproject/galaxy-hub/content/blog/Galaxy_Climate_Project_Introduction_Blog_1/index.md

-# WHAT AM I DOING?
+# What am I doing?

 As an Outreachy Intern, I will focus on analyzing the climate of the financial capital Of India, the city of Mumbai, (lat: 18.75,19.25; lon:72.50, 73.00).
 Being situated at the coast of the Arabian Sea, the city of Mumbai is experiencing critical climate events which have led the [Intergovernmental Panel on Climate Change (IPCC)](https://www.ipcc.ch/) to announce its [probable submergence by 2050](https://www.ipcc.ch/srocc/chapter/chapter-4-sea-level-rise-and-implications-for-low-lying-islands-coasts-and-communities/).
 The very importance of this project is developing real-use tools that are very much required while doing any regional data analysis.
 And further using these developed tools for our research and debugging.
 So are you interested in knowing what tool I’m working on, just wait until the next blog post, where I’ll be discussing the idea, scope, and use of my new tool.
 Until then, goodbye and **happy July!**